What are anal glands?

 Avoid over vaccination and other toxins like chemical worming and flea treatments.
 There are plenty of natural alternatives.
 Yearly vaccination boosters are unnecessary and Leptospirosis is just a nonsense vaccine that can make your chihuahua ill.

 Keep your dog’s teeth clean.
 Excessive bacteria in the mouth can cause all sorts of additional health issues.
-This is so important for your chihuahuas long term health we have written a book about it.

 Try to avoid manual manipulation of the anal glands unless it is necessary.